 Osteoporosis is the most common bone disease.
 It causes a loss of bone density over time, which increases the risk of bone fractures.
 Falls can be especially risky.
 Osteoporosis affects mostly women and some men.

 What Causes Osteoporosis?

 Several risk factors can increase the chance of developing osteoporosis.
-For example, a family history of fractures could be a red flag, especially if you are going through menopause and have other risk factors.
-If you do, contact our osteoporosis clinic to learn more about your risk.
+For example, a family history of fractures can be a red flag, especially if you are going through menopause and have other risk factors.
+If you have these risk factors, contact our osteoporosis clinic to learn more about your risk.

 Risk Factors for Osteoporosis